XianyiCheng/xianyicheng.github.io/_pages/research.md

-### Manipulation through External Contacts and Forces
+## Dexterous Manipulation Planning

 How do we achieve dexterity in manipulation?
-Dexterity is not only from the manipulator, but also from the environments and the actions we planned.
+Dexterity is not only from the manipulator, but also from the environments and the planned actions.
 I'm studying how to enable a robot to perform more dexterous manipulation tasks with even simple grippers.
 Environment contacts, external forces like the gravity, and regrasping motions are all our friends.
-Right now I'm focusing on the mechanics behind contact-rich robotic interactions.
+Right now I'm focusing on how to plan contact-rich robotic interactions.
+This problem is challenging due to the discontinuity and hybrid nature of  contacts.

-This video is our first step:
+This is our first step [<span style="color:blue; text-decoration:underline">[(paper here)]</span>](https://arxiv.org/abs/2011.01454).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FPPaYDfFcVg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtube/embed/7MGQRFbExjM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Manipulation with Suction Cups
+## Manipulation with Suction Cups